ImperialCollegeLondon/virtual_ecosystem/docs/source/using_the_ve/virtual_ecosystem_in_static_mode.md

 plt.show()
 ```

-If you plot air temperature, you see that it does not change in the hydrology_only
+If you plot air temperature in the top canopy layer, you see that it does not change in
-experiment.
+the hydrology_only experiment.

 ```{code-cell} ipython3
 # Choose the variable, cell_id to plot